Meet Pando, Methuselah, and More of the World’s Oldest Trees—Right Here in the West

 Pando: The One-Tree Forest of Quaking Aspen

 Pando, the 47,000-tree clonal colony of male* quaking aspen (Populus tremuloides) in Utah is thought to be one of the world’s oldest living organisms—the root system of Pando is an estimated 80,000 years old.
-Let’s put this into perspective: at this point in history, modern humans were a brand-new species, barely out of Africa fresh foot into Asia.
+Let’s put this into perspective: At this point in history, modern humans were a brand-new species, barely out of Africa, freshly afoot into Asia.
 A full 45,000 years before the first bone tools or even human language, Pando was a baby seedling sprouting out of the Utah soils.
 Every so often, a fire would rip through and take out its competition—conifers—and each time that happened, a fresh deposit of carbon meant Pando’s roots could shoot out a little further, popping a new shoot a little further out.
 Today, Pando is approximately 106 acres large, an entire forest comprised solely of clones of himself, but he might be finally reaching the end—mule deer have been taking him down one new sucker at a time, devouring the baby tree sprouts before they have a chance to reach maturity.
 His days may be numbered unless the exploding deer population is brought under control, but with wolves extirpated from the area and hunting banned (due to the proximity to houses), the solution might be to put a fence around the one-tree forest and hope for the best.

 *Aspen is a dioecious species, so male and female flowers are on separate plants